Army soldiers stood down as armed Met officers return to duty

 On Monday afternoon, a “limited number” of armed officers from other UK police forces were still providing support to the Met, the force confirmed, adding that the situation will be kept under review.

-It comes as Prime Minister said that armed police need “clarity” about the legal powers they have as he backed a Home Office review announced by Suella Braverman.
+It comes as the prime minister, Rishi Sunak, said that armed police need “clarity” about the legal powers they have as he backed a Home Office review announced by Suella Braverman.

-Rishi Sunak said it “wouldn’t be right” for him to comment on the case of the unnamed officer, known as officer NX121, charged over the shooting of Mr Kaba last year.
+Rishi Sunak said it “wouldn’t be right” for him to comment on the case of the unnamed officer, known as officer NX121, who appeared in court last week charged over the 2022 shooting of Mr Kaba.

 Speaking to broadcasters during a visit to a community centre in Broxbourne, Hertfordshire, on Monday, he said: “Our firearms officers do an incredibly difficult job.